-ARTICLE 23 Members' Rights, Duties and Responsibilities
+ARTICLE 27 Members' Rights, Duties and Responsibilities

-23.1 General Principles
+27.1 General Principles

 - a) The University is a collegial learning community and depends on the consistent oncampus and online engagement of Members.
-Each Member has a right, a duty, and a responsibility to engage in this community. - b) The rights, duties, and responsibilities of a Member shall include and vary within an appropriate and reasonable combination of some or all of: teaching; librarianship; research and scholarship; and service and academic administration. - c) The authority to make assignments ultimately rests with the Vice-President Academic and Provost or designate, in consultation with the Member and his Director or equivalent. - d) In joining the University, each Member accepts an implicit commitment to develop professionally and support the goals of the University.
-In turn, the Employer acknowledges that it is committed to the intellectual, career, and professional growth of its employees.
-The Employer will therefore reasonably support a variety of career paths for Members. - e) Each career path chosen by Members must leave open the possibility of promotion to the highest academic rank.
+Each Member has a right, a duty, and a responsibility to engage in this community. - b) The rights, duties, and responsibilities of a Member shall include and vary within an appropriate and reasonable combination of some or all of: teaching, librarianship, research and scholarship, service, and academic administration. - c) The authority to approve a workplan ultimately rests with the Vice-President Academic and Provost or designate, in consultation with the Member and their Dean or delegate. - d) In joining the University, each Member accepts a commitment to develop professionally and support the mission and goals of the University.
+In turn, the Employer acknowledges that it is committed to the intellectual, career, and professional growth of its Members.
+The Employer will therefore reasonably support a variety of career paths for Members. - e) Each Member's career path must leave open the possibility of promotion to the highest academic rank.

-23.2 Teaching
+27.2 Teaching